-Consult a counselor to help you feel more positively about yourself and your worthiness of happiness.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you feel more positively about yourself and your worthiness of happiness.
+Simply click here to connect with one via BetterHelp.com.

 Have you ever thought, “I don’t deserve to be happy”?